Know Your Rights- How Debt Collectors Could Be Breaking the Law

 Number of complaints: 16,679

-1. Calling You at Work after You’ve Told Them to Stop
+9. Calling You at Work Despite Requests to Stop

 Number of complaints: 14,482

-The law: If you tell a collector not to call you at work to discuss the debt, those calls must stop.
-And debt collectors cannot discuss debts with co-workers except in very limited circumstances (when executing a legal wage garnishment, for example).
+The law: If you tell a collector not to call you at work, they must comply.
+Additionally, they are not allowed to discuss your debt with coworkers—except in specific cases like legal wage garnishment.

 Number of complaints: 9,814

-The law: If you dispute a collection account in writing, the collector must stop trying to collect until it provides written verification of the debt.
+The law: If you dispute the debt in writing, the collector must stop all attempts to collect until they provide written proof.

 Number of complaints: 4,928

-If you think a debt collector has broken the law, you can:
+If you believe a debt collector has violated the law, here are two steps you can take:

-• Contact a consumer law attorney.
-You may be entitled to damages and/or attorney’s fees.
+• Consult a consumer law attorney.
+You may be eligible for damages or attorney fees.